-Whilst not essential, the use of bold and italic can help draw the reader’s attention to words, phrases, quotes or testimonials.
+Whilst not essential, bold and italic can help draw the reader’s attention to words, phrases, quotes or testimonials.

 Table of Contents and Passage Interference

-This feature is particularly useful on long form content articles; read more about table of contents here.
+This feature is handy on long-form content articles; read more about table of contents here.

-You can easily check the word count of the top ranking pages using a tool such as Thruuu.
+You can quickly check the word count of the top-ranking pages using a tool such as Thruuu.

-Content length matters for certain page results such as guides, how to article and so on; but the word count for ecommerce collection pages shall be much lower.
+Content length matters for certain page results such as guides, how-to articles and so on, but the word count for e-commerce collection pages shall be much lower.

 Keyword frequency is the number of times your main keyword appears in your page content.